SaranyaPandiaraj/Web-Challenge/README.md

 # Web-Challenge
 ## Latitude Analysis Dashboard with Attitude

+Web Visualization Dashboard (Latitude) site provides the source data and visualizations created as part of the WeatherPy - latitude analysis, as well as explanations and descriptions of any trends and correlations witnessed.

 The website contains of 7 pages total, including:

 * A [landing page](#landing-page) containing: